gigalixir/gigalixir-cli/docs/source/main.rst

     gigalixir rollback $APP_NAME

 To rollback to a specific release, find the :bash:`rollback_id` by listing all releases.
 You can see which SHA the release was built on and when it was built.
+This will also automatically restart your app with the new release.

 .. code-block:: bash

-    $ gigalixir get_releases foo
+    $ gigalixir releases foo
     [
       {
         "created_at": "2017-04-12T17:43:28.000+00:00",